simboden/BVtkNodes/docs/BVTKNodes.rst

 - **Create Faces**: If enabled, creates boundary faces (faces used by only one VTK cell).
 Internal faces (faces shared by two 3D cells) are not exported.
+- **Force Update Upstream**: This operator will force an update on the upstream nodes and this node.
+This was added for special cases where the update system does not detect a possible need for running an update.

 .. image:: images/vtk_to_blender_mesh_node.png